REVIEWS AND PRAISE

 Carla L. Peterson, author of Black Gotham: A Family History of African Americans in Nineteenth-Century New York City

-Forthcoming in England from Head of Zeus Publishers on June 1, 2013
+Published in England by Head of Zeus